 Depending on the thermal resistance of the building materials used, and the thickness of each layer, this forms the basis of the equation that enables the thermal conductivity of each layer to be calculated.

-This can be applicable to a wide range of different materials and the typical U-Values of a single glazed window with a wooden or PVC-U frame are generally higher than those of a solid brick wall or a standard 30 degrees pitched roof.
+When researching house extensions, bear in mind that the U-Values of a single glazed window with a wooden or PVC-U frame are generally higher than those of a solid brick wall or a standard 30 degrees pitched roof.

 House extensions that are insulated can benefit from U-values that are reduced by around two thirds, which is why so many homeowners are now deciding to insulate their cavity walls or get their loft insulated.